Does Cyber Insurance Cover Payment Fraud?

 In order to prevent payment fraud, you need to take some preventative steps.
 Number one is to train your staff – and yourself – to better spot fake emails, and to make it harder for fraudsters to make those emails look legitimate.

 Criminals will use information easily gleaned from social media and other sources to make fake emails look credible.
 Sophisticated emails are likely to include details that make the request believable.

 Make sure your employees do not share excessive information on their work habits or workplace on social media.
 In addition, their passwords need to be strong, not only for work accounts but elsewhere criminals might want to look.

 And of course, introduce strong financial controls to further lessen the chances of this happening.
 Use simple, repeatable processes – automated if you can – which reduce the need for personal interaction with company finances.
 Use dual-factor authentication everywhere you can, and only give the authority to manage payments to one or two people you trust.

 If you have any concerns regarding cyber security, call and talk to our cyber insurance experts today.
+We are available Monday to Friday 9am – 5pm.
 We can guide you through how best to protect your business from cyber crimes.
 We look forward to working with you.

 All Information in this post is accurate as of the date of publishing.